Purba2006/Whack-the-carnivore/README.md

-Whack a mole- A fun game designed to educate kids along with entertainment
+Whack the carnivore- A fun game designed to educate kids along with entertainment